Blollo/reactive-js/README.md

 #### `[class]` or `data-class`

 Dynamically adds classes to elements.
+Static classes already on the element are always preserved.

 **String syntax:**
 ```html